Measuring wealth

 Moderator Erin Tansey, Director, Sustainable Inclusive Economies Program, IDRC

 Opening the event, Patricia Fuller, President and CEO, IISD, emphasized that while GDP has long been a useful tool for countries to allocate resources and drive growth, it should no longer be regarded as the sole "undisputed north star" of policymaking.
-Stressing that “statistics-as-usual” cannot drive wider progress, she described IISD research in Canada and three partner countries —Ethiopia, Indonesia, and Trinidad and Tobago—on measuring “comprehensive wealth,” which includes alternative indicators.
+Stressing that “statistics-as-usual” cannot drive wider progress, she described IISD research in Canada and three partner countries —Ethiopia, Indonesia, and Trinidad and Tobago—on measuring “comprehensive wealth,” which incorporates a country's natural, human, social, produced, and financial capital.
 She welcomed references to concrete measures aimed at moving “beyond talk about beyond GDP” in the Pact for the Future, including calls for an independent expert group to recommend complementary sustainable development indicators and the initiation of a UN-led intergovernmental process on finalizing the indicators recommended by the group.

 Patricia Fuller, President and CEO, IISD